ARTICLE

 Security operational excellence is about more than just securing digital endpoints.
 Rather, it requires full alignment between security and business operations throughout the business, from infrastructure to staff training.
 Information security is a key component of this objective; this applies wherever that information resides within an organisation, and however it is managed.
 The ultimate goal here, as IDC outlines it, is to build lasting ‘digital trust’ in practices throughout the organisation, with every business process informed by strong security measures.

 Many companies think cybersecurity only concerns digital operations.
 But external threats are not limited to the digital world, and to protect information through its entire lifecycle, it’s vital to think holistically.
 Businesses must consider all aspects of how and where data is used, processed and shared.
-This means not just internal digital systems, but in print and hard copies as well, which can all-too-often represent the weak link – 64% of organisations have reported a print related data loss in the 6 months after the pandemic started.
-And with the average cost of a print related data breach in Europe around £825k according to Quocirca, it could be an expensive oversight.
+This means not just internal digital systems, but in print and hard copies as well, which can all too often represent the weak link – 59% of organisations have experienced at least one data loss related to printed documents.

 Even before the massively decentralised workforces we’re experiencing today, the document lifecycle was long and often complex, meaning multiple points of vulnerability.
 The nature of modern, increasingly automated workflows means that data created or captured digitally is often stored in multiple locations or processed multiple times.
 Insecure transfer of data between user machines, cloud storage and endpoint devices, like printers, can create multiple vulnerabilities, alongside the risk of physically printed documents falling into the wrong hands either through accident or malice.